wpswings/woo-gift-cards-lite/readme.txt

 == Frequently Asked Questions ==

-= Can we set the minimum price for user price type? = Yes admin can set the minimum price for user price type.
+= Can we set the minimum price for the user price type? = Yes, the admin can set the minimum price for the user price type.
 For this please go to the Product edit page>> Choose user price type >> Set minimum price.

 = How does a gift card work? =